ipeerbhai/ReallyUsefulRobot/README.md

 -RPLIDAR A2
 -24v and 11.1v lipos, switches and wiring etc

+## Mechanical BOM

+This is a partial BOM of the parts needed to build one of these bots in different regions.

+### Wheel assembly
+The wheel assembly consists of the following parts:

+* Main axle -- one of either: Misumi FABSP20-454 (metric), or (imperial) cut2size metals (https://www.cut2sizemetals.com/stainless-steel/threaded%E2%88%92rod/141/) 3/4-10, 17 and 78" long.
+* Wheel bushings -- 4x Igus iglide RFM-2023-21 20mm plastic bushings
+* Wheel bearings -- 4x Nachi Bearing R14ZZ (technically, this bearing is .8mm too small -- may require quite the pounding to use, but it's 1/2 the price of the 23mm ID bearing)

 ## Software

 Obviously this isn't a comprehensive guide to ROS, you will need to undestand some core concepts before building this.
 The Robot runs ROS Melodic on Ubuntu 18.04.
 This is because the NVIDIA Xavier NX runs 18.04 by default.